edgedb/easy-edgedb/chapter12/index.md

 };
 ```

 Every other human should have a strength between 1 and 5.
 EdgeDB has a random function called {eql:func}`docs:std::random` that gives a `float64` in between 0.0 and 1.0.
 There is another function called {eql:func}`docs:std::round` that rounds numbers, so we'll use that too, and finally cast it to an `<int16>`.
-Our input looks like this:
+Give this a try a few times to see the `random()` function in action:

 ```edgeql
 select <int16>round(random() * 5);
 ```

-So now we'll use this to update our `Person` types and give them all a random strength.
+So now we'll use it to update our `Person` objects (except for Jonathan, Dracula and Renfield) and give them all a random strength.

 ```edgeql
 update Person